nychealth/EH-dataportal/content/data-stories/public-transit-creates-health/index.md

 Because so many New Yorkers are walkers and cyclists, [many are concerned about traffic-related injuries](../../data-explorer/transportation-related-injuries/?id=2094#display=summary)—a preventable harm that affects too many New Yorkers each year.
 [The way the streets are designed and used can encourage or inhibit behaviors that keep us healthy](../streets/)

-Because the streetscape is such a huge part of the fabric of our city, it’s important to build a transportation system for people – one that accommodates healthy movement, keeps people safe, and helps make our city more resilient in the face of a changing climate.
+Because the streetscape is such a huge part of the fabric of our city, it’s important to build a transportation system for people &mdash; one that accommodates healthy movement, keeps people safe, and helps make our city more resilient in the face of a changing climate.
 Investing in public transit is a vital piece of a strong city and of the work to improve the health of all New Yorkers.

 <div  class="asidebox p-2 fs-sm my-2 hide">
 </div>